Martin Luther University College

-Martin Luther University College, formerly Waterloo Lutheran Seminary, is a seminary of the Evangelical Lutheran Church in Canada federated with the nondenominational Wilfrid Laurier University, located in Waterloo, Ontario.
+Martin Luther University College, formerly Waterloo Lutheran Seminary, is a seminary of the Evangelical Lutheran Church in Canada federated with Wilfrid Laurier University, located in Waterloo, Ontario.

 History

 In 1911, the Evangelical Lutheran Theological Seminary of Eastern Canada opened its doors to students.
 Waterloo was selected as the location of the seminary for two main reasons, the first being that land was offered by the citizens of Waterloo on the edge of town, and the second being that most of the Lutherans in Canada resided in the Waterloo and Berlin (now known as Kitchener) area.

 In 1914 the Seminary developed non-theological courses under the name of the Waterloo College School.
 In 1924 the Waterloo College of Arts was established, offering post-secondary three-year programs.
 In 1925 the Faculty of Arts, under the name of Waterloo College, affiliated with the University of Western Ontario.